enkidulan/slidelint/docs/DEVELOPING.rst

 *****************************

-Just follow instructions that you can find at http://docs.python.org/2/library/unittest.html and put it into one of subdirectories of src/slidelint/tests directory.
+Just follow instructions that you can find at http://docs.python.org/2/library/unittest.html and put your file with test case into one of subdirectories of src/slidelint/tests directory.

 ***************************